-You might be finding isolation difficult, or you could be worried about the health of your loved ones.
+You might be be struggling to cope at the moment.
+You could be worried about the health of your loved ones, or anxious about going back to school.
 Right now, it’s important to build resilience to help you get through this difficult time.
 Here are ways to build your resilience at home:

 Emotions and behaviours

-If you are feeling worried or anxious about the Coronavirus, it’s good to talk to someone you trust about how you are feeling, such as a relative or a friend.
+If you are feeling worried or anxious, it’s good to talk to someone you trust about how you are feeling, such as a relative or a friend.
 Talking about how you are feeling can help you understand your emotions and how you are behaving.

 If you don’t feel confident enough to talk to someone about your feelings, then try writing a diary, or you could even get creative and use art, such as painting or drawing to express how you feel.

-Focusing on your health and wellbeing is really important, especially at the moment.
+Focusing on your health and wellbeing is really important.
 There are many different ways for you to invest in your health at home.
 You could try doing a home workout or fitness challenge.
 You could also explore healthy meals to cook with ingredients already in your kitchen, there are some great recipes on BBC Good Food you could try to make.

-It’s also important to look after your mental health and wellbeing at the moment.
-Isolation can be difficult for your mental wellbeing.
+It’s also important to look after your mental health and wellbeing.
 Relaxation techniques, breathing exercises and meditation can help your mental wellbeing.
 Try the 7/11 technique – breathe in for 7 seconds and out for 11 seconds – this can help you to feel calmer and more relaxed.

-We know you can’t meet up with your friends at the moment, but you can still use this time to build and maintain positive friendships.
+You can use this time to build and maintain positive friendships.
 Sometimes friends can say the wrong things or make you feel upset, but It’s important to talk to your friends about how they have made you feel, because they might not realise they have upset you.

-Stay connected with your friends during this pandemic so you can continue to build positive friendships.
+Stay connected with your friends outside of school, so you can continue to build positive friendships.

 Why not try and have a video call with your friends at least once a week so you can catchup?